DISPATCHES FROM EXOTIC LANDS

 The annual rains start around the end of November so the best time to see the zebras at the pans is December to January.
 If you want to witness the spectacle, you won’t get a better view than at Jack’s Camp, San Camp, Camp Kalahari or Meno a Kwena.

-With at least 8 million fruit bats descending on tiny patch of swampland within Kasanka National Park, Zambia, the annual Kasanka bat migration is the largest mammal migration on the planet, and one of the natural world’s best kept secrets!
+With at least 8 million fruit bats descending on a tiny patch of swampland within Kasanka National Park, Zambia, the annual Kasanka bat migration is the largest mammal migration on the planet and one of the natural world’s best-kept secrets!
 Trees tremble and droop under the weight of so many animals, and branches are so tightly packed that some bats, unable to grasp the tree, cling to their neighbours instead.
 As dusk falls they take to their air in a mighty cacophony of chatter and flapping leathery wings – a sight to behold!

 The bats return to the same spot between October and December each year.
 No one is quite sure where they spend the rest of the year, although it is thought they probably head deep into the rainforests of the Congo.